Gwen Stacy: Ultimate Marvel

 Gwen Stacy dies in Ultimate Spider-Man #62.
 Before her death, she made peace with Mary Jane and assured her she never had romantic feelings for Peter.
 She considered him just as a friend.
-She is killed by Carnage, a symbiotic which is the offspring of the Venom symbiote.
+She is killed by Carnage, a symbiote which was the offspring of the Venom symbiote, as he sucks the essence from her, draining her body to a husk.
 Although Peter is not in the area when she dies, he still feels some responsibility for her death, as he allowed Dr. Connors to use his genetic material for experimentation.
 His guilt makes him decide to retire as Spider-Man for a while.
 Eventually, he takes up his hero identity when his responsibility for the innocent becomes too great to overlook.
 At the end of the arc, there was an issue that dealt with Gwen's death.
 Flash Thompson makes an off-color remark about Gwen's passing.
 It infuriates MJ to the point where she physically attacks Flash.
 It is revealed Flash had a crush on Gwen all along.

-A girl seeming to be Gwen Stacy appears in Ultimate Spider-Man #98.
-According to Mark Bagley, "Gwen’s return is integral to the Clone storyline and is basically a way to rock Peter's world...again".
-In this issue "Gwen" appears to have no memory of her "death" and believes she was in a hospital, from which she has escaped.
+Gwen Stacy returns to life in Ultimate Spider-Man #98.
+According to Mark Bagley, "Gwen's return is integral to the Clone storyline and is basically a way to rock Peter's world...again".
+In this issue, Gwen appears to have no memory of her "death" and believes she was in a hospital, from which she has escaped.
 In issue #100, after a raft of revelations, the stress of the situation enrages "Gwen".
-She transforms into what appears to be Carnage before leaping out the window.
-In the next issue, "Richard Parker" claims "Gwen" should not have met Peter at all, and was merely an experiment in stem cell research.
+She transforms into Carnage before leaping out the window.
+In the next issue, "Richard Parker" claims Gwen should not have met Peter at all, and was merely an experiment in stem cell research.
 This Gwen/Carnage fights with the Fantastic Four, Nick Fury, and the Spider-Slayer drones, until she is knocked unconscious by a beam of light, and taken into custody.
-In issue #113, Norman Osborn as the Green Goblin causes a massive prison break from the Triskelion.
-An inmate appearing to be 'Gwen' walks out amidst the chaos, disappearing in the shadows.
-It has been revealed the creature posing as Gwen Stacy is still the original Ultimate Carnage Spider-Man faced earlier in its run.
-After "devouring" Gwen, this incarnation of Carnage has gone on to mimic her "essence" and now believes itself to be Gwen Stacy.
+In issue #113, Norman Osborn as the Green Goblin causes a massive prison break from the Triskelion, with Gwen walking out amidst the chaos, disappearing in the shadows.
+It was then revealed that during government experiments to regrow the Carnage symbiote from its remains, Gwen's consciousness (still alive inside of Carnage) had assumed control over the symbiote to reconstitute her body, with no knowledge of her death.